<< Home

 Pseudo-Element Tests

-This test page allows you to play with pseudo-elements, including some that are not implemented in Internet Explorer 6.
+This test page allows you to play with pseudo-elements.

 Generated Content

-Internet Explorer does not support generated content, so its usefulness is limited right now.
-If you are interested in playing with this property, download this test page and open it in Firefox or Opera.
+If you are interested in playing with this property, download this test page.
 To see the property in action, open the page in a text editor and comment out ("/* */") the generated content declarations and comment others in.

 The Box Model